joelwallberg/predator-prey/README.md

-# predator-prey
+# Equilibrium States In A Three-Agent Predator-Prey System
-A predator-prey cellular automata
+A predator-prey cellular automata study